Mount Gambier and the Blue Lake

 We continue our journey, travelling through fertile farming country to Naracoorte, and it is here that we pause for morning tea.

-The beautiful countryside continues as we travel north, passing through Padthaway and on to Keith for a hearty two-course lunch.
+The beautiful countryside continues as we travel north, passing through Padthaway and on to Keith for our two course lunch.

-The afternoon takes us along the Dukes Highway, through Tintinara and Coonalpyn before having a comfort stop at Tailem Bend.
-Before long we are travelling through the Adelaide Hills and back to our homes, after a relaxing Christmas break in such a beautiful part of South Australia.
+The afternoon takes us along the Dukes Highway, through Tintinara and Coonalpyn, where we pass the silo mural, and onto Tailem Bend, where we stop to stretch our legs.
+Before long we are travelling on the South Eastern Freeway.
+Turning off at Callington, we travel through Woodchester and Strathalbyn on our way back home, after a relaxing break in such a beautiful part of South Australia.